How to Start an LLC in Maryland (2025 Guide)

 FAQ: Filing Maryland LLC Documents

-According to the Maryland State Department of Assessments and Taxation, Articles of Organization are typically processed in between four and six weeks.
+According to the Maryland State Department of Assessments and Taxation, Articles of Organization processing times are between four and six weeks.

 An LLC is referred to as a “domestic LLC” when it conducts business in the state where it was formed.
 A foreign limited liability company must be formed when an existing LLC wishes to expand its business to another state.